Skip to content

 Why?

 Data breaches continue to expose the personal data of millions of people across the globe.
-In 2020 alone, there were 1001 data breaches, effecting over 155.8 million individuals1.
+In 2023 alone, there were 3,205 data compromises, effecting over 353 million individuals1.
 That's why it's important that you understand how to keep your users' information safe, and the university's reputation untarnished.

 How?